Las Meninas (Picasso): Other versions

-Velázquez's Las Meninas have served as inspiration not only to Picasso.
+Velázquez's Las Meninas has served as inspiration not only to Picasso.
 The first follower of Velazquez was certainly his son-in-law Juan Bautista del Mazo, court painter to Philip IV in 1661.
-In the portrait of the Infanta Margarita of Spain, 1666, in the backplane, man can see the placement of Charles II and the dwarf Mari Bárbola in a scene similar to Las Meninas by Velazquez.
-There is a list of some works of artists who also have versioned Las Meninas throughout art history.
+In the portrait of the Infanta Margarita of Spain (1666), the placement of Charles II and the dwarf Mari Bárbola in the background recalls Las Meninas by Velazquez.
+Listed here are some other works of artists who have created versions of Las Meninas throughout art history: